WasabiThumb/xclaim/README.md

 \
 If you want to make your own language pack, copy an existing one as an example (e.g. ``/plugins/XClaim/lang/en-US.json``) and rename it [accordingly](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (e.g. ``fr.json``).
 You can then translate the contents of that file.
 Knowledge of [JSON](https://en.wikipedia.org/wiki/JSON#Syntax) and [MiniMessage](https://docs.adventure.kyori.net/minimessage/index.html) is highly suggested.
 Do not translate the keys, only the values.
 Language packs may become less human-readable after encoding, so it is suggested to get your language pack base from [the source](https://github.com/WasabiThumb/xclaim/tree/master/src/main/resources/lang).
 There are some cases where the symbols ``$1``, ``$2``, etc. are used.
 This means that "something is inserted here", for example ``Hello $1!`` may resolve to ``Hello Username!`` ingame.

+### Economy
+By default, economy features are disabled.
+To enable them, set "use-economy" in the config to true.\
+If use-economy is enabled, XClaim will attempt to hook into the following economy plugins if present:
+- Vault
+- EssentialsX

+Players will then pay depending on the permission group the player is in (see [here](#permissions)).\
+For instance, if you wanted to set the default price for a claim to 2.25, then you would set ``limits.default.claim-price`` to ``2.25``.\
+See all options in the [config section](#config).

 ## Config
 | Name | Description | Default Value |
 | --: | :-: | :-- |